 A focus on grammar is a way that students can be successful that first week, get needed review, and have the essentials that they will need to do well in your class going forward.

-By teaching two highly engaging grammar lessons this first week of school, you will set your students up for a clear path toward powerful writing for the rest of the school year.
+By teaching a few highly-engaging grammar lessons this first week of school, you will set your students up for a clear path toward powerful writing for the rest of the school year.

 Teach vivid verbs on third day of school.
 Verbs are familiar to your students, but most students don’t realize the power of using action verbs instead of linking verbs.
 This lesson gets them there.

 I’ve put together a free vivid verbs lesson that I’d love to give to you, so you have nothing to prep on this day at all (and for several other days those first few weeks).
 Each lesson includes:

 - Amazing mentor sentences that showcase the power of verbs

 - Sentence frames for students to start practicing using verbs well

 - A video writing prompt that will further instruct students in using verbs in their own writing

 - Quick writes to follow up the lesson and to allow students to work with verbs

 The free lessons will give students a sense that they have a path to becoming better writers, and your classroom is the place where that will happen.